nuitrcs/pythonworkshops/dataanalysis/PITCHME.md

 ---

+## NumPy

-NumPy provides lower level operations on arrays
+&bull; NumPy provides lower level operations on arrays

-Arrays can be multi-dimensional, but can only have one type of data (usually numeric)
+&bull; Arrays can be multi-dimensional, but can only have one type of data (usually numeric)

-Great for numerical matrices, like sensor data or image processing
+&bull; Great for numerical matrices, like sensor data or image processing

 ---

+## *But*

 NumPy doesn't have a concept of a data set